Indonesian designers defy stereotypes of Muslim fashion

-JAKARTA (Reuters) - As the world’s most populous Muslim country, Indonesia has high demand for clothing that adheres to religious rules emphasizing modesty for women.
+JAKARTA, Oct 24 (Reuters) - As the world’s most populous Muslim country, Indonesia has high demand for clothing that adheres to religious rules emphasising modesty for women.

 Indonesia’s government is championing young designers and the garment trade, which employs more than 3 million people and contributes about $15 billion to the economy.